Welcome to the website of Kritika: Explorations in Russian and Eurasian History.

 During a visit to Moscow, Kritika editor Willard Sunderland found the monument pictured above (that is Willard in one of the photographs), dedicated to the unsung heroes of academe: the peer reviewers who recommend—or do not recommend—publication of articles.
 Since Kritika could not function without a steady supply of these dedicated souls, we too would like to honor their efforts.
 Thank you to all who have reviewed and will continue to review submissions on our behalf.

 In recognition of the ongoing international crisis caused by Russia’s invasion of Ukraine, we have posted a list of all the articles and reviews on Ukrainian history published in Kritika between 2001 and 2021, with links to the individual pieces on Project MUSE.
 You can find the list at “Kritika Ukrainian History Archive.”
 These articles, combined into a digital special issue, will be available open access at https://muse.jhu.edu/issue/47631/print until July 2022.
+In the Spring 2022 issue, we also published an editorial statement on the war.

 Image: Aristarkh Lentulov, St. Basil’s Cathedral (1913).